hashicorp/terraform/website/source/docs/providers/aws/r/security_group.html.markdown

 * `self` - (Optional) If true, the security group itself will be added as a source to this egress rule.
 * `to_port` - (Required) The end range port.

+~> **NOTE on Egress rules:** By default, AWS creates an `ALLOW ALL` egress rule when creating a new Security Group inside of a VPC.
+When creating a new Security Group inside a VPC, **Terraform will remove this default rule**, and require you specifically re-create it if you desire that rule.
+We feel this leads to fewer surprises in terms of controlling your egress rules.
+If you desire this rule to be in place, you can use this `egress` block:

+    egress {
+      from_port = 0
+      to_port = 0
+      protocol = "-1"
+      cidr_block = "0.0.0.0/0"
+    }

 ## Attributes Reference